Automate Gherkin tests

 Unique Gherkin tests and test runs

-Unique automated Gherkin tests and test runs are identified in the following manner:
+Unique automated Gherkin tests and test runs are identified in the following manner.

 Unique Gherkin tests

-Each Gherkin test is identified by its script feature's tag, if one exists.
-The tag exists if the Gherkin test was downloaded from OpenText Core Software Delivery Platform at some point.
-The script has a tag that contains the test ID and revision in a format like this: @TID4002REV0.2.0.
+The tag exists if the Gherkin test was downloaded from OpenText Core SDP at some point.
+The script has a tag that contains the test ID and revision in the format: @TID4002REV0.2.0.

 Unique Gherkin test runs